matn7/CS-Notes/src/main/java/angular/README.md

 - HttpModule:
     - `@angular/http`
-    - import HttpModule in AppModule.ts.
+    - `import HttpModule` in AppModule.ts.
     - Http Module use XMLHttpRequest (XHR) to transfer data from the server to the client.
     - RequestOptions to add options and headers to the calls.
-- RequestHeader.
+- RequestHeader
-- RequestOptions.
+- RequestOptions
-- Response.
+- Response
 - Supported REST methods:
     - GET
     - POST